Leaderboard

 4 points

-4. I know it's a bit unusual, but I made a slice thru my own ear years ago to zip tie the filled out tag to while I am dragging the deer out.
+I know it's a bit unusual, but I made a slice thru my own ear years ago to zip tie the filled out tag to while I am dragging the deer out.
 This way I know I won't misplace it or lose it and it will be readily available if I am stopped by a DEC officer.
 When I finish the dragging I cut it off and put another zip tie thru the deers ear along with the tag.
 I can make the slice in your ear for you, if you are squeamish about doing it yourself.
-I promise it won't hurt (too much).
+I promise it won't hurt (too much).3 points

 2 points

-9. I'm right here.
+I'm right here.
 Been too busy.
 "Mock scrapes" work very well indeed.
 But, I have been fooling with them since the early 80's...and have learned a few things through trial and error.
 I have killed a bunch of bucks and does coming into them and standing under the Overhanging Branch.
 Yes, I am obsessed with them and have a hard drive full of videos and photos of bucks and does at my zip-tied scrapes.
 I prefer to call them zip-tied scrapes because the emphasis is on the branch...not the pawed up area on the ground.
 Without the overhanging branch, the scrape does not exist.
 The ground scrape, the pawed up soil is only ancillary...a by product, and not important.
 Urine is not important.
 If you want to enhance a scrape...forget urine.
 Wear out some boot rubber and find some hot scrapes, snip the overhanging branch, put it in a plastic garbage bag, and zip-tie it to the scrape you are hunting over.
 That's all you need to do.
 Many commercial urines (or whatever they put in the bottles) have ruined uncountable scrapes for me.
 However, I have killed some nice bucks when using them...but for every buck I killed over a scrape using lures...five of them have "gone dead."
 I have 8 trail cams on zip-tied scrapes now on three different hunting properties, miles apart.
 Things are beginning to heat up.
-Notice the "bouquet" of zip-tied branches this buck is hitting on Monday 10/6/14.
+Notice the "bouquet" of zip-tied branches this buck is hitting on Monday 10/6/14.2 points

 2 points